 L'One feat.
 Varvara Vizbor – Yakutyanochka

-The singer also took part in the All Colors of Jazz ceremony, which took place on October 31, 2017 in Moscow.
+The singer also took part in the “All Colors of Jazz” ceremony, which took place on October 31, 2017 in Moscow.

-Today Varvara could easily sing the main female part in any of the many musicals that take place on the stages of Moscow theaters.
-She graduated from Gnesinka, where her teacher was Matvey Osherovsky - the director of the acclaimed production of "Threepenny Opera" in Odessa.
-The eccentric genius repeatedly kicked out the artist, called her “Kolomna mile” and even threw his boots at her.
+Today, Varvara could easily sing the main female part in any of the numerous musicals taking place on the stages of Moscow theaters.
+She graduated from Gnesinka, where her teacher was Matvey Osherovsky, the director of the acclaimed production of The Threepenny Opera in Odessa.
+The eccentric genius repeatedly kicked out the artist, called her “Verst Kolomenskaya” and even threw shoes at her.

-In 2001, the company "NOX Music" released the artist's debut album, which was called "Varvara".
-Work on this disc continued throughout the year 2000.
-Most of the songs were written by unknown young authors, and only the name of Kim Breitburg - the main songwriter of Boris Moiseev - said something to the audience.
-Young musicians - multi-instrumentalists, united in one group, named after Varvara, took part in the recording of the disc.
+In 2001, the NOX Music company released the artist’s debut album, which was called “Varvara”.
+Work on this record continued throughout 2000.
+Most of the songs were written by unknown young authors, and only the name of Kim Breitburg - the main songwriter of Boris Moiseev - spoke something to the listeners.
+Young multi-instrumentalists took part in the recording of the album, united in one group named after Varvara.

-The subscribers admired the spouses and joined in the congratulations: “He is terribly handsome with you!
-Happiness and eternal youth "," Please accept my congratulations from the bottom of my heart and wish you good health and great happiness "," Happy birthday to you!
-You even look like your husband ”,“ A very beautiful couple ”.
-Mikhail Susov also responded to the congratulations and wrote: "Thank you, Alyonushka!"
-(The spelling and punctuation of the authors have been preserved. - Ed.).
+Subscribers admired the spouses and joined in the congratulations: “He’s terribly handsome!
+Happiness and eternal youth”, “Please accept congratulations from the bottom of my heart and wishes for good health and great happiness to you”, “Happy birthday to you!
+You and your husband even look alike,” “Very beautiful couple.”
+Mikhail Susov also responded to the congratulations and wrote: “Thank you, Alyonushka!” (spelling and punctuation of the authors have been preserved. - Ed.).